LordPrettyRustyRyan/TwinPics/README.md

 ---

 ## What is TwinPics?
-TwinPics hunts down **duplicate images** in a folder and shows you which ones are basically evil twins.
+TwinPics is a Python tool which hunts down **duplicate images** from a selected folder and shows you which ones are basically evil twins.
 No Python needed if you just grab the `.exe` from [Releases](../../releases](https://github.com/LordPrettyRustyRyan/TwinPics/releases/tag/v1.0.0)).

+## Features:
+- One-click folder Selection and Scans.
+- Finds duplicate images using smart hash comparisons.
+- Lists duplicates so you can delete them.
 - Lightweight
 - Works on JPG, JPEG, PNG
-- One-click folder picker
 - Saves your disk space

+## Libraries Used
+- Pillow
+- Tkinter
+- os
+- hashlib

 ---